conradylx/Python_Basic/Hackaton - 01/Hangman/README.md

 ## Prerequisites

-You must have the following installed if you want launch project from your IDE:
+You must have the following installed:
 - Python 3

 ### Conception of solution